metapolator/metapolator/specimen,-and-glyph-interaction.md

 The selection mechanism is based on the icon grid model (i.e. not a text selection model) that is used in file browsers, specifically the Finder on OS-X. The glyph boxes act as ‘icons’, in a way.
 For diacritics and other compound glyphs (e.g. via opentype features) the parts that make up the glyph have their own separate box (which may not always be a rectangle, then).

-* all of the icon grid model model selection interactions work: click to select, click in whitespace to select none, rubber-banding of several boxes to select multiple, shift and cmd/ctrl to grow and reduce selections, pointer mouse cursor (not the text edit one) etc.
+* all of the icon grid model model selection interactions work: click to select, click in whitespace to select none, rubber-banding of several boxes to select multiple, shift and cmd/ctrl to grow and reduce selections, pointer mouse cursor (not the text edit one) etc. All text-type of selection behaviour—from dragging and (double-/triple-)clicking—shall be suppressed;
   * Shift and Command/Ctrl (it is ctrl on windows and linux machines) do exactly the same thing: allowing multiple select by allowing by click to toggle the select state of glyph (in our case).
-  *  rubber-banding: all glyph boxes that overlap (even with just a single pixel) within the dragged marquee are to be selected (the mouse-down deselects the previous selection); when Shift or Command/Ctrl is held before the mouse-down, the marquee toggles the select state of the overlapping glyph boxes (i.e. unselected -> selected and selected -> unselected); the moment of mouse-down is all that matters for ‘is Shift or Command/Ctrl down?’
+  *  rubber-banding: a drag (started in whitespace when the glyphs can be sorted in the specimen) starts a marquee selection (aka rubber-banding); all glyph boxes that overlap (even with just a single pixel) within the dragged marquee are to be selected (the mouse-down deselects the previous selection); when Shift or Command/Ctrl is held before the mouse-down, the marquee toggles the select state of the overlapping glyph boxes (i.e. unselected -> selected and selected -> unselected); the moment of mouse-down is all that matters for ‘is Shift or Command/Ctrl down?’; a semi-transparent rectangle tracks the rubber-banding, until the mouse button goes up; there is feedback during rubber-banding of what is becoming selected;
 * **rule**: the selection highlight is noticeable out of the corner of users’ eyes, but also completely out of the way of the ‘black on white’ of the selected glyphs (because user have to evaluate that while editing these glyphs); above it is done by a 4px blue rule right under the glyph containing box;
 * a selection is for that glyph, for that (adjustment) master (see: the italic ‘e’ above); **rule** when a glyph is selected, **every instance** of that glyph is highlighted in the specimen (see: the italic ‘a’ above).